Knowing when to call it quits and buy a new router can be hard, but as a Network Engineer, I will help you decide if you need a new router or not.

 #3 Gives you any other problems that simple troubleshooting can’t fix

 I have had hundreds of problems with routers throughout my life, and I simply can’t go over everyone here.

 But if you have any other problems that the troubleshooting below can’t solve, then your best bet is most likely to get a new router.

 Troubleshooting Router Problems Before Replacement

-The first and easiest thing that you should do is simply unplug and plug the router back in.
+The first and easiest thing to do is simply unplug and plug the router back in.

-Do the same with your modem, as the problem could be stemming from that device rather than the router.
+Do the same with your modem, as the problem could stem from that device rather than the router.

 While it seems incredibly simple (and it is), it can solve many issues by resetting the interface between the operating system and the radio receiving the internet signals.